playmedia/clappr-estat-plugin/README.md

       playerName: '*',       // value is set to 'Clappr'
       playerVersion: '*',    // value is set to Clappr player version
       playerObject: '*',     // value is set to player container element
+      pluginName: '*',       // value is set to 'clappr-estat-plugin'
+      pluginVersion: '*',    // value is set to Clappr eStat streaming plugin version
       streamDuration: '*',   // value is set to video duration (if available, otherwise is not set) }
   }